 How should I use this medication?

-Take products with aluminum, calcium, iron, magnesium, and zinc in them at a different time of day than this medication.
+Take products with aluminum, calcium, iron, magnesium, or zinc in them at a different time of day than this medication.
 Take these products 6 hours BEFORE or 2 hours AFTER taking a dose of this medication.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your care team regarding the use of this medication in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

 What if I miss a dose?